World Vision trains faith leaders for Empowered World View programme | Ghana News Agency

 “We realised that politicians can’t do all they can to take steps against climate change, so we deem it appropriate to join the fight by engaging these faith leaders who play a crucial and influential role in our society.

-“So through this EVW programme, we look to transform the hearts and minds of the people through these faith leaders while equipping them with skills for their own economic empowerment,” he said.
+“So through this EWV programme, we look to transform the hearts and minds of the people through these faith leaders while equipping them with skills for their own economic empowerment,” he said.

-Mr. Sarbah added that the implementation of the EVW programme would sensitise the populace as to how they can benefit from the environment while preserving and conserving nature.
+Mr Sarbah added that the implementation of the EWV programme would sensitise the populace as to how they can benefit from the environment while preserving and conserving nature.

 “I have listened to many speakers from religious, social, and economic sectors.
 A lot of ideas have been shared from the biblical, social, and economic points of view, and there was total agreement that we have lost what God gave us.

-“I think the church has about 70% influence on the population. and if they could educate their members on how to protect the environment, it would be very helpful.
+“I think the church has about 70 per cent influence on the population. and if they could educate their members on how to protect the environment, it would be very helpful.
 Every church should adopt a strategy for mitigating the effects of climate change,” he said.

 WVG’s Empowered World View training programme was held in partnership with A Rocha Ghana, and Challenge Enterprise of Ghana, among others.